binaryscraping/swift-log/README.md

 // Then, just call the available methods on the logger instance, there is one method for each
 // logging level. [verbose, debug, info, warning and error]. logger.info("Hello World!")

+// There's support for adding additional context to a log message. logger.error("something is not working", context: ["user_id": "deadbeef"])
 ```

 If you prefer, there's possibility for defining a shared logger instance through `Logger.main`.